Defending Against Malicious Pageable Input: PageRequestDto Design

 Lessons Learned

-- Custom DTO needed to block malicious input
+- You need a custom DTO to block malicious input

-- Security should be considered from the design phase
+- Security should be baked in from the design phase

 From Kakao Tech Campus 3rd cohort Gift API clone coding, summarizing mentor feedback.